Jennie Kolpak, Director

 Jennie joined Bethel in 2008.
 She oversees the School Breakfast, School Lunch, After School Snack and After School Supper programs in all 11 schools.
 She is a Registered Dietitian and uses this background to provide all Bethel students with nutritionally appropriate meals.
 Her goal is to promote long-term healthy food choices by providing good nutrition choices at school.
 Contact Jennie by email or phone 541-461-6301.

 Alice has been with Bethel since 1994.
-She processes all Free and Reduced Lunch applications.
+She processes all Free and Reduced Lunch applications and manages student accounts.
 She provides administrative support for all schools and oversees the Fresh Fruit and Vegetable Program and After School Feeding Programs.
 Contact Alice by email or phone 541-461-6301 ext 4197

 Follow the link to find out what is going on at Bethel Nutrition Services:

 I frequently get asked about providing special diets for students at school.
 It is possible to accommodate most special diets at school.
 In fact many students eat gluten free, dairy free, texture modified and carbohydrate controlled school meals every day.
 If a student medically requires a special diet the first step in the process is to have a doctor fill out the following form Diet Prescription.
 Next, we work on establishing a menu with foods that work within the special diet.
 For complex diets we work closely with the school nurse, dietitian, parents, student and teachers to best meet the student’s nutritional needs.